 Sheri graduated from North Carolina State University with a degree in Industrial Engineering in 1996.

 She is an Executive Vice President for CMC Hotels.
 CMC Hotels specializes in the development, construction, and operations of upscale limited and full service hotels.
 Sheri is involved in operations, sales, and marketing for the company.
 She also oversees the procurement and design, managing all property improvement cycles, new build design and refurbishment projects.

-Sheri has two children at Wiley (5th/K).
+Sheri has one child at Wiley (1st) and one alumni.
 In addition to the Cecilia Rawlins Fund, Sheri is also a current Board Member for Arts Together and Cary Visual Arts.